octahedron00/Django-YouTube-Downloader/README.md

 > If the link is valid -> **they show new pages(without any change of link)**, which **automatically open pages to download a video**,
 >
 > and **to delete that video from the server-side(to save the storage capacity).**
+>
+> Also, those add the information of files to database.

 **Download Videos from a Playlist(/dvl/)** : works same, but for a playlist.